Mount Saint Elias: Climbing history

-Mt.
-St. Elias was first climbed on July 31, 1897, by an Italian expedition led by famed explorer Prince Luigi Amedeo, Duke of the Abruzzi, (who also reconnoitered the current standard route on K2 in 1909) and included noted mountain photographer Vittorio Sella.
+Mount Saint Elias was first climbed on July 31, 1897, by an Italian expedition led by famed explorer Prince Luigi Amedeo, Duke of the Abruzzi, (who also reconnoitered the current standard route on K2 in 1909).
+Noted mountain photographer Vittorio Sella was also a member in the expedition.

 The second ascent was not until 1946, when a group from the Harvard Mountaineering Club including noted mountain historian Dee Molenaar climbed the Southwest Ridge route.
 The summit party comprised Molenaar, his brother Cornelius, Andrew and Betty Kauffman, Maynard Miller, William Latady, and Benjamin Ferris.
 William Putnam was a member of the expedition but did not make the summit.
 They used eleven camps, eight of which were on the approach from Icy Bay, and three of which were on the mountain.
 They were supported by multiple air drops of food.

+The Northwest Ridge was first climbed in July 1965, also from the Harvard Mountaineering Club.
+The team established five camps from July 12 to 27.
+On the way to camp V a heavy wind-slab avalanche crashed down onto the team.
+No serious injuries occurred but the aftermath caused several members to return to base camp.
+On July 30 starting at 7 am from Camp V, the expedition reached the summit 12 hours later.
+The summit party included Boyd N. Everett, Jr. (leader), Dr. Gordon Benner, Joseph Davidson, Dennis Eberl, Leon Story, and William Van de Graaff.
+Edwin Bernbaum was a member of the expedition but did not make the summit.

 The first winter ascent was made on February 13, 1996, by David Briggs, Gardner Heaton and Joe Reichert.
 After being flown by pilots Steve Ranney and Gary Graham, in to 2300 ft on the Tyndall Glacier, they climbed the southwest ridge and followed the "Milk Bowl" variation in order to avoid 2,000 feet of loose rock on the normal route.
 The team had originally planned to begin their ascent from the ocean and cross the Tyndall Glacier but the terrain was in very poor condition.

 Mount Saint Elias is infrequently climbed today, despite its height, because it has no easy route to the summit and because of its prolonged periods of bad weather (mainly snow and low visibility).